 If your things are not kept under lock and key, they will disappear.

-As the summer crowds return, so do the pickpockets.
-Though they manage a year round business of ripping people off, this is their high season.
+As the high season crowds return, so do the pickpockets.
+Though they manage a year-round business of ripping people off, this is their high season.

-So here are some tips for not getting your stuff stolen when you come to Rome:
+So here are some tips for not getting your stuff stolen and avoiding pickpockets in Rome:

 On public transport

 Forget about blending in.
 You look like a tourist because you are speaking English and looking bewildered.
 I’ve been here nearly four years and regardless of how much longer I stay, I will always look like a straniera (foreigner).

 The potential pickpocket has made you based on your shoes alone.
 Are you wearing neon Nikes into which you have tucked your pants?
 Wedge heeled sneakers with glitter accents?
 Perforated leather boots?
 I didn’t think so, Foreigner!

 Here I am doing the wrong thing while waiting for the metro.